• Skip to primary navigation

 Custard and Raspberry Scrolls

-July 24, 2025 by Naomi Toilalo WhānauKai Leave a Comment
+Updated: Nov 22, 2025 · Published: Jul 24, 2025 by Naomi Toilalo WhānauKai · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Jump to Video Print Recipe

-How luscious do these Custard and Raspberry Scrolls look?
-They are a refreshing twist on traditional sweet scrolls.
-Fill the slightly sweet dough with homemade vanilla custard, frozen raspberries and white chocolate and roll them in to scrolls.
-This flavour combination is both creamy and refreshing and I know you and your whānau (family) will absolutely love these.
+These Custard and Raspberry Scrolls are a refreshing twist on traditional sweet scrolls.
+The dough is filled with homemade vanilla custard, frozen raspberries and white chocolate.
+This dream combination is both creamy and refreshing and I know you and your whānau (family) will absolutely love these.
+So let's bake together!

 Videography and photography taken by Sarah Henderson.